 Predator developed the first black carbon fiber shaft the Revo which is available in two tip sizes.
 The shaft has been very popular with many players.

 Cuetec has developed a carbon fiber shaft that has a white ferrule.
-This has turned out to be really popular due to its hit which is less “hollow” sounding than the predator has been reported.
+This low deflection shaft has turned out to be really popular due to its hit which is less “hollow” sounding than the predator.

 Produces the K1 and K2 which are wooden shafts with white ferrules are also popular.
 I haven’t tried these but the many players who have love them.